 CALLAGHAN LAKE SNOWSHUTTLE

-OPERATING EVERY SATURDAY and SUNDAY, BY ONLINE BOOKING ONLY
+OPERATING EVERY SATURDAY - TUESDAY, BY ONLINE BOOKING ONLY

 Snow Access Shuttle for Transport to Callaghan Lake

 This transfer service whisks backcountry skiers to Callaghan Lake for an early morning start at the notoriously abundant and supercooled white-stuff of the Upper Callaghan Valley>>.
 At this time, the snow shuttle's passenger list is limited to persons equipped for alpine ski touring and having an intent to explore the pristine wilderness of the Telemagique Traverse or the deep powder pockets of Morning Glory before descending back to the parking lot via Wild Spirit or Mainline trails at the end of the day (4:15pm).
 Please note that all participants are required to sign a Waiver of Liability>> on-site when checking in for the snow shuttle.

 Sat & Sun Cost: $56.50 per seat (includes early morning admission to Ski Callaghan)